 And so it goes, here it is the third week of the month and the storm of obligations is rising.
-The town water bill is due on the 31st, as well as the phone utility.
+The town water and telephone bill are due on the 31s.
 The mailbox gave a renew auto registration notice and I’m still trying to save money to replace the washing machine which died in November.
 In balancing this month’s income with expenses, the funds are there to cover the bills, but I didn’t count on the electric and cable bill to rise and forgot the health insurance expense is now $10 extra every week.
-The saying used to be nickel and dime, now it’s five and twenty dollar fees, fines and I know not what.
+The saying used to be nickel and dime, now it’s five and twenty dollar fees and fines.
 The car needs gas and after everything is laid out on the table, there is an almighty $20 for food until next Thursday.
 Is it possible to eat well on $20 this week?
 How far can I stretch the dollar?
 Dang it.
 This scenario is not unknown to many a working person.
-Having been in this situation too often, I thought it might be interesting to take $20 to the grocery store and see what I could do.

-To clarify for the reader, I am a foodie and stock a pantry with a few essentials.
-One goal in life is to live simpler, saner and self-sufficient.
+To clarify for the reader, I am a foodie and keep the pantry stocked with a few essentials.
 A good pantry might have: bread crumbs, butter, carrots, flour (King Arthur), eggs, garlic, milk (soy or almond), nuts, oatmeal, pasta or egg/noodles, peanut butter, rice and shallots.
-I also assume salt and pepper are on hand.
-For sugars, honey and/or a less processed variety is best.
+Salt and pepper are always at hand.
 For herbs, an Italian blend is helpful along with chili powder, cinnamon, ginger, thyme and vanilla.
 For oil, I highly recommend only Olive Oil from Italy or California.
 Italy regulates the Olive Oil industry and 100% of product is in the bottle.
 California does not regulate production, however, they do not blend other oils into the bottle.
 The only other ingredient that might be on hand is soy sauce.
 A simple marinade in soy sauce, ginger, garlic and pepper is fab for chicken or pork.
-For all ingredients, I highly recommend stocking better quality products as it is important to enjoy the meal and feel nourished even if the budget is tight.
-If it costs less, something in the making has been substituted.
-Grocery store labels are often the same quality without the advertising budgeted in to the cost.
+For all ingredients, I recommend stocking better quality products as it is important to enjoy the meal and feel nourished even if the budget is tight.
+Grocery store bands are often the same quality without the advertising budgeted in to the cost.
 Try to buy products that are made in USA, Canada or Italy.
 Better still, if you have an ethnic market in the city, stop their first.
 I am blessed to have a Mediterranean and Italian Market nearby.
 Overall, I find Italian products to be of higher quality.
-Italians seem to be natural foodies and prefer homegrown products.

 |Cheddar Cheese Blend||2.59|